Datavault-UK/automate-dv-docs/docs/macros.md

         ```sql
         WITH source_data AS (
-            SELECT a.CUSTOMER_PK, a.LOAD_DATE, a.SOURCE
+            SELECT a.CUSTOMER_HK, a.LOAD_DATE, a.RECORD_SOURCE
             FROM DBTVAULT.TEST.STG_CUSTOMER AS a
-            WHERE a.CUSTOMER_PK IS NOT NULL
+            WHERE a.CUSTOMER_HK IS NOT NULL
         ),

         stage_datetime AS (